MarkSeven/HR-Republic/platform/README.md

 this folder put the backend platform
+Making a Plan